How to get from Haneda Airport (HND) to Tokyo

 Convenience

-Taking either the Tokyo Monorail or the Keikyu Railway train from Haneda Airport (HND) is a cheap, quick and highly convenient transfer option.
-From both the Shinagawa and Hamamatsucho stations you can easily hop on another train and get to your hotel.
-However, neither the train nor monorail run late at night and they can be slightly difficult to manage with heavy or large luggage items.
+Taking the Tokyo monorail or the Keikyu railway train from Haneda International Airport (HND) is a cheap, quick and highly convenient transfer option.
+Furthermore, you can easily hop on to another train and get to your Tokyo hotel from both Shinagawa and Hamamatsucho stations.
+However, neither the train nor the monorail runs late at night and they can be slightly difficult to manage with heavy or large luggage.

 Editor’s Note

-Both the Tokyo Monorail and Keikyu Railway train will get you into the heart of Tokyo in 13 minutes.
-However, the transfer option you choose will depend on which station is closest to you hotel or which has computer trains that run in the direction of your accommodation.
+Both the Tokyo monorail and Keikyu railway train will get you to the centre of Tokyo in 13 minutes.
+However, the option you choose to take will depend on the closest station to your Tokyo hotel.

 Useful Tips

-Tokyo Monorail tickets are only valid for the day of purchase.
+Tokyo monorail tickets are only valid on the day of purchase.

-You must purchase your tickets before you enter the stations as there are ticket barriers.
+You must purchase your tickets before you enter the stations as there are ticket barriers beforehand.

-How much is the bus from Haneda airport to Tokyo?
+How much is a bus ticket from Haneda airport to downtown Tokyo?

 Cost